Medical Bankruptcy Attorneys

 At Reynolds and Gold Law, we understand how overwhelming your medical debt might seem.
 For those who’ve had an unexpected illness or injury, a trip to the hospital can cost thousands of dollars, and without adequate insurance, those healthcare costs can pile up quickly over time.

 This isn’t an uncommon problem.
-In fact, according to the US Census, 26.1 million Americans went without health insurance in 2019.
+In fact, according to the US Census, 27.2 million Americans went without health insurance in 2021.
 Not to mention, 43.4 percent of Americans are considered inadequately insured.
-If you’re a part of this group, an ambulance ride, an elective surgery, or some other kind of medical event and the costs associated with it can drive you towards bankruptcy.
+If you’re a part of this group, an ambulance ride, an elective surgery, an unforeseen hospital stays or some other kind of medical event and the costs associated with it can drive you towards bankruptcy.
 If you find yourself in a similar situation, we can help.

 Schedule Free Consultation

 At this point, you might be wondering what the best solution is to help clear your medical debt.
-One solution available to you is Chapter 7 bankruptcy.
+One solution available to you is Chapter 7 or Chapter 13 bankruptcy.
 Contact our experienced team of bankruptcy attorneys today for a free consultation.
 We have years of experience helping people throughout Springfield and Southwest Missouri file for bankruptcy and get out of medical debt.
-During this initial consultation, we’ll determine if filing for bankruptcy is the right choice for you.
+During this initial consultation, we will determine if filing for bankruptcy is the right choice for you.

 How Often is Bankruptcy Caused by Medical Bills?